Command line interfaces

 ,rename

-etc. Continue on the simple machine learning application from the previous exercises, but this time define a cli such thate.g the
+, etc. Continue on the simple machine learning application from the previous exercises, but this time define a CLI for these commands:python iris_classifier.py train svm --kernel 'linear' python iris_classifier.py train knn --n-neighbors 5

 train